vishnraj/go-scraper/README.md

 Global Flags:
   -a, --agent string           User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")
-      --config string          config file (default is $HOME/.go-dynamic-fetch.yaml) --headless               Use headless shell
+      --config string          config file (default is $HOME/.go-dynamic-fetch.yaml) --detect_access_denied   If access denied is encoutered, then we will take a counter action --error_dump             Dumps current page contents on error --error_location         Logs the current URL that we have arrived at on error --headless               Use headless shell
       --redis_dump             Set this option for all dumps to go to the redis database that we connet to this app --redis_key_expiration int   The duration, in secondds that keys will remain in redis for - default value of zero makes this indefinite
       --redis_password string  If we need a password to login to the redis database, specify it --redis_url string       If we want to send dumps to a redis database we must set a valid URL -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)
-      --wait_error_dump        If an error is encountered during the wait phase, where the expected element is not loaded, dump the page contents to the log
-      --wait_error_location    If an error is encountered during the wait phase, where the expected element is not loaded, log the current URL we are at
 ```

 ## Watch